Saturday 24 June 2017 GP Seminar

 Laser Cataract Surgery Micro-incision Cataract surgery Cataract Surgery Complex Cataract Surgery Retinal Surgery Retinal Detachment Vitreous surgery Floaters Medical retina Retinal laser Macular degeneration Diabetic retina Macular oedema

-Mr Steven Harsum is Opthalmology Clinical Lead at Epsom & St Helier University NHS Trust and is a UK trained eye surgeon (ophthalmologist) working within Surrey.
+Mr Steven Harsum is a substantive consultant at Epsom & St Helier University NHS Trust who is a UK trained eye surgeon (ophthalmologist) working within Surrey.

 During his medical degree he was selected for the prestigious MBPhD course at University College London.
 This involved fast-track medical training, combined a second degree, and a 3 year research doctorate (PhD).
 His doctorate involved pioneering research into wound healing.
 During this time he developed his passion and skills for microsurgery.

 After specialising in Ophthalmology he trained in multiple hospitals in north and south London, spending the final 2 years at the world renowned Moorfields Eye Hospital as a fellow in medical and surgical retina.